iptizer/k8s-workshop/docs/index.md

 ## The chapters

 The workshop start easy with the setup of a local environment and explaining basics from the ground up.
-Experienced users may already proceed to the "explore" chapter.
+Experienced users may already proceed to the "explore" chapter or work on the [BONUS] sections.
 Please give feedback showing whether the content is "too heavy" or "too lightweight".
+Please also ask at any time in case something is not clear.

 ### [Setup of a development environment](./setup/overview.md)